ProjectRecommend/docs/design-docs/Pranshu/feasibilityStudy.md

 ## <u>Conclusions From Our Survey</u>

-###### Given below is a list of questions we asked in our survey to over 110 people, and their corresponding responses, represented as pie-charts.
+###### We surveyed 110 odd people, belonging to differnt sectors such as corporate, business etc. and belonging to different age groups.Given below is a list of questions we asked in our survey, and their corresponding responses, represented in the form of pie-charts.

 #### 1.